-- (1) The Commission will update acute inpatient bed need projections annually and publish them in the Maryland Register. - (2) Recomputation of gross bed need prior to a scheduled update will be done only when a substantial error has been identified. - (3) Updated projections published in the Maryland Register supersede any published in either the Maryland Register or any plan approved by the Commission. - (4) Published projections remain in effect until the Commission publishes updated acute inpatient bed need projections and will not be revised during the interim other than to incorporate inventory changes resulting from Commission Certificate of Need decisions and changes exempted from Certificate of Need review, or to correct errors in the data or computation
+- (1) The Commission shall update acute inpatient bed need projections annually and publish them in the Maryland Register. - (2) Re-computation of gross bed need prior to a scheduled update will be done only when a substantial error has been identified. - (3) Updated projections published in the Maryland Register supersede any published in either the Maryland Register or any plan approved by the Commission.

+(4) Published projections remain in effect until the Commission publishes updated acute inpatient bed need projections and will not be revised during the interim other than to incorporate inventory changes resulting from Commission CON decisions and changes exempted from CON review, or to correct errors in the data or computation.